First General Session

 Driving Change Management in an Innovative Organization

-Dan McBride will share how “Innovative Renaissance” has kept Milliken & Company relevant, cutting-edge and successful for 150-plus years.
+Dan McBride, who holds more than 30 U.S. patents from working at the interfaces of physical chemistry, reaction chemistry, and engineering, will share how “Innovative Renaissance” has kept Milliken & Company relevant, cutting-edge and successful for 150-plus years.
 Dan will draw on his decades of research experience to discuss how culture is everything, and taking calculated risks is a requirement for fostering innovation.
 Common values are what draw us together, but our diversity in thought and experiences are how we each can approach a common issue or problem.

 Keara Mascareñaz, Managing Partner, Organizational Design, Education Elements